 Update Your DNS Settings

-Most Klaviyo customers don't need to take any action when it comes to updating DNS settings.
+Most Klaviyo customers don't need to take any action when it comes to updating DNS (Domain Name System) settings.
 For our larger customers, or as your business grows and deliverability becomes a higher priority, we have directions for how to update your DNS settings.
 We also have a deliverability glossary for a primer on some of the common terms for those who want to go the extra mile.

 While it's easy to blame deliverability issues on email infrastructure, issues related to IP address, sending domain, and DNS are often not the culprit when things go awry.

 If you intend to sync over existing email lists or manually import existing lists into Klaviyo, your deliverability may be at risk if you don't clean them first.
 Your former ESP most likely provides a way to analyze the engagement level of your main list using data points such as open rates, bounce rates, etc.

 Before you migrate any existing subscriber lists into Klaviyo, we recommend using all data available to isolate and remove any invalid or inactive emails that will only bloat your sending and drag down your deliverability.
 This should all be done in advance of your first send with Klaviyo.

 Don't give email clients an excuse to flag you.
 Use the segment builder to analyze your subscriber-base and determine what percentage is actually engaging with your emails.
 Most major email clients (like Gmail and Yahoo) track how recipients interact with emails from your domain -- how many emails get marked as spam, how many are opened, how many bounce, etc.